spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 ### install_mysql()
-Insert tables and data from local SQL-file to remote MySQL database.
+Insert tables and data from one or more SQL-files to local or remote MySQL database.

 **Arguments:**

 - `host`: The remote host to install to.
+Set to None to install locally.
-- `db_name`: Name of the remote database.
+- `db_name`: Name of the database.
-- `sqlfile`: Path to a local SQL file, or multiple paths separated by whitespaces.
+- `sqlfile`: Path to a SQL file, or list of paths.

 ### install_mysql_dump()